Valley Girl (1983 film): Plot

-A subplot involves Suzi and her stepmother Beth vying for the attention of a boy named Skip.
+A subplot involves Suzi and her mother, Beth, vying for the attention of a boy named Skip.
 At her party, Suzi tells Beth, who is chaperoning, about Skip, whom she likes and hopes will show up.
 When Skip arrives, Beth is attracted to him.
 Skip also is attracted to Beth and goes out of his way to see her without Suzi's finding out.
 One day, Skip enters Suzi's house, apparently looking for Beth.
 He goes upstairs and finds a woman in the shower in Beth's bedroom.
 Skip and this woman, whose face is not shown, are then shown making love.
-Another woman arrives home and goes upstairs.
+Beth arrives home and goes upstairs.
 The bedroom door opens, Beth enters, and only then it is shown Suzi was in the shower and in bed with Skip.
 Skip and Suzi go to the prom together.

 As the girls make prom decorations, Stacey and Loryn chat over their post-prom plans.
 Stacey reveals Tommy made a reservation at the Valley Sheraton Hotel as an after-prom "surprise" for Julie.

-Tommy and Julie ride to the prom in a rented stretch limousine; Randy and Fred arrive shortly after and sneak backstage.
+Tommy and Julie ride to the prom in a rented stretch limousine, Randy and Fred arrive shortly after and sneak backstage.
 Randy increasingly becomes annoyed with watching the Valley High kids dance, but Fred assures him all is going according to plan.
 Julie and Tommy are escorted backstage, waiting to be introduced as king and queen of the prom.
 Randy confronts Tommy, and the two begin to brawl.
-When the prom king and queen are announced, the curtain pulls back to reveal Randy's beating up Tommy.
+When the prom king and queen are announced, the curtain pulls back to reveal Randy beating up Tommy.
 Randy knocks Tommy out, then escorts a thrilled Julie from the stage through the crowd.
 Tommy recovers and storms through the crowd toward Randy and Julie, who start a food fight to slow Tommy down and facilitate their escape from the venue in Tommy's rented limousine.

 As the happy couple ride into the night toward the Valley Sheraton, Julie removes Tommy's ID bracelet, which had been a sign of the relationship between the two during the entire film, and throws it out the window.